Power Your Adventures: Best Generators For RV In 2022

 Item frame (not motor) has arrived dented or damaged for some customers

 As with the other model, this price tag is still pretty high, although lower than its predecessor.
-Normally, your runtime is pretty set in stone, but you get a high range of anywhere from four to nearly ten hours on this, making it difficult to properly plan your extra fuel that you bring along.
+Normally, your runtime is pretty set in stone, but you get a high range of anywhere from four to nearly ten hours on this, making it difficult to properly plan the extra fuel that you bring along.
 It’s quiet, simple to start and shut down, and has a simple operation for any user.
 If you’re still not sure what you’re looking for in an RV generator, take a look at our comprehensive buying guide below, and circle back to grab your preferred model.

-2,200 starting / 1,800 running
+2,200 starting, 1,800 running watts

 Lightweight and portable at only 47lbs

-Can run with other EU2000i units to create a 4,400 / 3,600 watt power supply
+Can run with other EU2000i units to create a 4,400 / 3,600-watt power supply

-- Weight47 pounds
+- Weight47 Pounds